Skip to main content

 Cons:

-- Pricing could be a bit high for small clinics
+• Initial cost could be high for smaller clinics

 Pros: